alexpechkarev/google-maps/README.md

     'key'       => 'ADD YOUR SERVICE KEY HERE',
 ```

-If you like to use different keys for any of the services, see `service` array in **`config/googlmaps.php`** and specify your API Key there.
+If you like to use different keys for any of the services, you can overwrite master API Key by specifying it in the `service` array for selected web service.

 Register package service provider and facade in 'config/app.php'